doomsower/react-native-mopub/README.md

 ### Android

 1. Run `react-native link`
-2. Add permissions, activities and meta-data as to your `AndroidManifest.xml` as described [here](https://github.com/mopub/mopub-android-sdk/wiki/Getting-Started#updating-your-android-manifest) in official docs.
+2. Add permissions, activities and meta-data as to your `AndroidManifest.xml` as described [here](https://github.com/mopub/mopub-android-sdk/wiki/Getting-Started#updating-your-android-manifest) in the official docs.

 ### iOS